 Want to try it yourself?
 We have created an offer just for you!

 With our Space Agriculture Starter Pack, you get access to the Vegetation Indices we just presented above, for free, up to 20 000 hectares!
-Click here to get started for free.
+Reach out us to get started.